When thinking of cybersecurity professionals, technical expertise, programming skills, and mastery of complex computer systems come to mind.

 This requires a combination of technical expertise, problem-solving, and adaptability.

 Effective problem-solving requires a proactive and creative mindset.
 Cybersecurity experts need to anticipate potential threats and develop innovative solutions that can keep their organizations ahead of cybercriminals.
-This demands a combination of critical thinking, analytical skills, and the willingness to experiment with new approaches to cyber risk management.
+This demands a combination of critical thinking, analytical skills, and the willingness to experiment with new approaches to cyber risk management and security control validation.

 By consistently improving their problem-solving abilities, professionals can better equip their employers to handle any security issue that arises.